 While it's true that anything "alive" in this meaning or sense of the term is prima facie wrong to kill, fetuses are not "alive" on this meaning, despite being biologically alive.

-all things that are biologically human are prima facie wrong to kill.
+But is this true?
+All things that are biologically human are prima facie wrong to kill.

 Perhaps what is meant then is the question: "Are fetuses biologically human organisms?"
 And, again, "Yes!
 The fetuses in question are biologically human, and they are organisms: they aren't parts of organisms: they are organisms, although dependent organisms."
 (How could anyone deny that?)